sinnie/learn_web_dev/c++/intro.md

 * A text string, for reasons we will learn in Lecture 5, has the type `char *`.

 ### Variables
-The name of a variable is an identifier token. identifiers may contain numbers, letters, and underscores.
+The name of a variable is an identifier token.
+Identifiers may contain numbers, letters, and underscores.
 They may not begin with a number.

 When declaring a variable, you must inform the compiler what type x will be in order that the memory space may be computed and operations that may be performed are specified.